“Via Alexander Technique Maaike has helped me help myself. I’ve been able to reduce my mental and physical stress levels tremendously.”

 What is Alexander Technique?

 The Alexander Technique is a practical method that will help you restore the natural balance and coordination of your head- neck and back.
 This balance of your head on the top of your spine (called the atlanto-occipital joint) is essential for your whole body to function well and to enable free movement; the spinal column, muscles, joints and breathing are all affected by it.
 When you’re out of balance, due to either pulling down or straining up, your muscles are forced to work much harder than they really need to, making them overworked and tense.
-This puts undue pressure on your joints and organs, and the intervertebral discs lose their volume and springiness.

 The Alexander Technique also focuses on what we call our sixth sense, which is the kinesthetic sense of proprioception.
 This sense tells you where your body is in space (for instance; you know where your neck is, without having to look in the mirror).
 Under the influence of unhelpful habits, this sense will sometimes have lost its reliability.
 For instance; your neck may be clearly craned forward when you’re sitting at the computer, but you don’t notice it.
 According to your sixth sense, your neck feels straight!
 That’s until you look in the mirror or see yourself in a photo....